la2050/archive/_projects/2015/the-microenterprise-program.md

     used to secure work space and equipment for our clients and access to micro-loans for working capital.
 Our partner organizations will not need to access these funds.
-  'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': We have budgeted $100k for 1 year.
-See projections below
-  'Please include a detailed budget of how you will use $100,000 to implement this project.': >-
-    A 1 year lease in the valley for the size of facility we are looking at is
-    $4k per month - roughly $50k for the year.
-We will utilize $30k to renovate the facility and to purchase equipment.
-The remaining $20k will be used to provide micro-loans for our clients.
-On average our clients need $2k to start their businesses.
-This means we will be able to provide loans for at least 10 clients
   How do you plan to scale the success of your proposal?: >-
     We have already had several organizations approach us in the past from Orange County, Arizona, Seattle and others.
 However, we have been very